Jerrysuper123/The-Almanack-of-Naval-Ravikant-Summary/README.md

 Consider it pure joy, my brothers and sisters, a whenever you face trials of many kinds, because you know that the testing of your faith produces perseverance.
 Let perseverance finish its work so that you may be mature and complete, not lacking anything.
 James 1

 - Trial or suffering start when you think you lack something internally or externally
+1. Consider you are living peacefully one day, until you have the desires to purchase a bigger house
+2. The desires come in and the path of pursuing a new house is unhappy, because you think you lack the bigger house
+3. However, when you finally got the house, you are only happy for a brief moment.

 - That you could not trust that God could provide abundantly or lay out the best plan for you